-When foundations are constructed, they increase the net pressure that the soil mass under the foundation experiences.
-The knowledge of this is very important for estimating the settlement of the foundation.
+When foundations are constructed, they increase the net pressure in the soil.
+The knowledge of this stress increment is very important for estimating the settlement of foundations, and for the evaluation of lateral pressure on adjacent structures.
 Boussinesq in 1883 solved the problem of stresses produced at any point in a homogeneous, elastic, and isotropic medium as the result of a point load applied on the surface of an infinitely large half-space.
 This has been extended into solving most of the problems of stresses that foundations impose on soils and for different types of loading, despite the fact that soils are practically neither homogeneous nor elastic.

-In this example, it is required to obtain the stress that a soil mass experiences at a depth of 3m under the foundation.
+In this example, it is required to obtain the stress that a soil mass experiences at a depth of 3m under the foundation shown below.

 The increment in the stress at any point below a pad foundation can be obtained by following the relationship below.

 For example, let us consider the plan of a pad footing shown below.
 The loaded area can be divided into four rectangles A, B, C, D, as shown.
 It is desired to determine the stress at a point below point 1 at depth z.
 Note that this point is very common to all the four rectangles.
 The increment in stress at a depth z below point 1 due to each rectangular area can be calculated using the equation above.